nukkonyan/SMStats/README.md

       - Including a custom **'plural splitter'**, similar to Counter-Strike 2's new translation syntax.
    - Updater support
       - The updating process is automatic.
-      - When update is detected, information are saved to **'SMStats Info'** module, to prevent loss of data.
+      - When update is detected, chat update message are sent and information are saved to **'SMStats Info'** module, to prevent loss of data.
    - Tracks:
       - Players (Total playtime, dominations, headshots and much much more.)
       - Weapons (Tracks all kind of weapons, self-explanatory..)